 The District has made long-term commitments to purchase water from various government entities.
 Upon purchasing the water, it assesses other entities for the usage of the water purchased by the District.

 The District is frequently engaged in capital and conservation projects.
-The District has also committed to making significant repairs to a reservoir dam in 2018 and 2019.
+The District has also committed to making significant improvements to an irrigation system in 2019.

 Note 7 Deferred Inflows of Resources